 Step 3: Your ovulation date

 Work out your ovulation and most fertile dates.
-For the above example:
+For the below example:

 First day of last period = 3rd February 2008